ejarvi/ade-cli-getting-started/README.md

 ### Client Certificates
 As an alternative to using a client secret, this script demonstrates creating a self-signed certificate within keyvault that can be deployed to the VM.
 The virtue of this technique is that the private key in the certificate is never handled by the administrator running the script and is not stored on the administrative console.
 It is transferred from key vault to the VM, and is only referred to by its thumbprint within the administrative console.

-To enable encryption with AAD credentials on remote VM's using certificates instead of client secrets, there are two main steps.
+To enable encryption with AAD using certificates instead of client secrets, there are two main steps.

-**First**, add the self-signed certificate that lives in keyvault to the VM that you are targeting.
-To do this, refer to the documentation for [az vm secret](https://docs.microsoft.com/en-us/cli/azure/vm/secret?view=azure-cli-latest#az-vm-secret-add)
+**First**, prior to encrypting the VM, add the self-signed certificate that lives in keyvault to the VM that you are targeting.
+To do this, refer to the documentation for [az vm secret](https://docs.microsoft.com/en-us/cli/azure/vm/secret?view=azure-cli-latest#az-vm-secret-add).

-**Second**, now that the certificate resides on the VM, disk encryption can be started in a way that only requires passing the thumbprint of that certificate (no secrets involved) as documented in the [az vm encryption enable](https://docs.microsoft.com/en-us/cli/azure/vm/encryption?view=azure-cli-latest) command.
+**Second**, now that the certificate resides on the VM, disk encryption can be started in a way that only requires passing the thumbprint of that certificate as documented for [az vm encryption enable](https://docs.microsoft.com/en-us/cli/azure/vm/encryption?view=azure-cli-latest).

 # More information
 * [Azure Disk Encryption for Windows and Linux IaaS VMs](https://azure.microsoft.com/en-us/documentation/articles/azure-security-disk-encryption/)